 When a user uses the plug-in for CrossDoc on their text editor the goal is to make sure that it spans across all available text editors and can easily be updated as time goes on.
 This will allow CrossDoc to be used in future projects as well as become adaptable to the changes that happen through programming in computer science.
-Furthermore, making sure that the testing of CrossDoc and its functionalities are easily testable and maintainable for future goals within CrossDoc.
-In general, this is the overview of what the architecture for CrossDoc is and how it can continue working as the future comes along.
+This shows the overview of what the architecture for CrossDoc is and how it can continue working as the future comes along.